A Twig of

 near Haytor on Dartmoor

-In 1547 Sir Thomas Pomeroy, being deeply in debt sold the castle the manors and the lands of Bury Pomeroy
+In 1547 Sir Thomas Pomeroy, being deeply in debt sold the barony with its castle, manors and the lands of Bury Pomeroy

-Two years later Thomas was in even deeper trouble.
+Two years later Thomas got into even deeper trouble.
 He took part in the Prayerbook Rebellion of 1549,

 For his part in this West Country rebellion, which